Mobile Video Trends and Their Implications for Telco Players

 Figure 1.
 Price erosion trend on mobile data (2015 – 2016) (Ovum Mobile Broadband Pricing Analysis, 3Q16, 02/10/2017)

 Second, new products and new content formats are becoming mainstream for mass consumers.
 4K video recording has gone from being a deeply exotic feature to something that pretty much every truly high-end flagship smartphone “must have” — Apple originally introduced a 4K video recording option with the iPhone 6s and further enhanced it with a dual-camera on the iPhone 7

 Figure 2.
 Number of mobile devices with 4K video camera (2014 – 2016)

 Content distributors have also stepped up in the game of innovation and video quality improvement.
 Netflix first announced its plan to support HDR (High Dynamic Range) video content at Mobile World Congress 2016 and further announced a lineup of 15 HDR shows in April 2016.
 The increasing popularity of high definition video content will scale up data usage in wireless networks very quickly.

 Moreover, social platforms are also eyeing up long format videos.
-In May 2017, Facebook signed deals with millennial focused news and entertainment creators such as Vox Media, BuzzFeed, and ATTN for its upcoming video services.
+In May 2017, Facebook signed deals with millennial focused news and entertainment creators such as Vox Media, BuzzFeed, and ATTN for its upcoming video services (Reuters, May 24, 2017).
 According to Facebook, the company will launch two tiers of video entertainment that are 20 – 30 minutes long and 5 – 10 minutes long.